aboots/aboots/README.md

 Hello there 👋

 My name is **Mohammad Mahdi Abootorabi**.
-I recently completed my Bachelor’s degree in Computer Engineering from the [Sharif University of Technology](https://en.sharif.edu/).
+I am a first-year Master’s student in Electrical and Computer Engineering at the University of British Columbia.
+I completed my Bachelor’s degree in Computer Engineering at the Sharif University of Technology.

 📚 My fields of interest are:
 - Natural Language Processing (NLP)